Battle of Seacroft Moor: Diversionary tactic

-The battle
+Battle

 Goring and his force tracked and reached the rearguard of the Parliamentarians before they had reach Bramham Moor.
 Fairfax, however, was able to use his small cavalry force and the narrow roadway to protect the Parliamentarian infantry that had been sent ahead.
 After the Royalists were repelled, Fairfax and his cavalry broke away and rode to catch up with the infantry units.

 At Bramham Moor to his dismay, Fairfax found that the infantry composed largely of countrymen as opposed to disciplined professional soldiers, had stopped at the edge of the moor awaiting orders to proceed.
-Fairfax got his infantry to resume their march, but had to again defend against Goring’s cavalry as the Parliamentarian foot crossed Bramham Moor.
+Fairfax got his infantry to resume their march, but had to again defend against Goring's cavalry as the Parliamentarian foot crossed Bramham Moor.
 Once the Parliamentary infantry was across the moor they reached an area where the fields were enclosed providing the troops protection against the Royalist cavalry.
 Thinking that they were out of danger even though ahead of them lay another moor that Fairfax would call Seacroft Moor, the infantry soldiers broke rank seeking drink among the houses of a small village.

 Once again, Fairfax and his officers, brought the soldiers to order and got them moving through a moor on the roadway to Leeds.
 Meanwhile, Goring and the Royalist cavalry had found a way to swing north around the enclosed fields in an undetected manner and attack the Parliamentarian infantry as they marched along.
 The final attack took place in the moor that Fairfax had called Seacroft Moor.
 The actual name of the moor, unbeknownst to Fairfax at the time, was Whinmoor.

-At this point in the march to Leeds, Fairfax’s infantry lines were not tight and compact.
+At this point in the march to Leeds, Fairfax's infantry lines were not tight and compact.
 The tired soldiers had straggled and the units were extended along the length of the moor.
-Also, unfortunately, the Parliamentary infantry units did not include many experienced pikemen who could have helped to hold off the Royalist cavalry while the musketeers reloaded.
+Also, the Parliamentary infantry units did not include many experienced pikemen who could have helped to hold off the Royalist cavalry while the musketeers reloaded.
 The Royalists now attacked the Parliamentarian foot not only from the rear, but also along the flank.
 There was little that the smaller Parliamentarian cavalry could do to protect an extended line of infantry soldiers in the open moor.
 Fairly quickly, the countrymen threw down their arms and fled.
 Many were slain, greater numbers were taken prisoner.
 Some countrymen deserted and found their way back to their Yorkshire homes.
 The Parliamentarian cavalry could not withstand the charge and escaped west, along with Lieutenant-General Fairfax, eventually reaching Leeds.

-Fairfax called the battle “one of the greatest losses we ever received ….”
+Fairfax called the battle "one of the greatest losses we ever received …."
 It was estimated that as many as 200 Parliamentarians were killed and 1,000 taken prisoner.
 The number of Royalist casualties is unknown, but was estimated to be small.